My Quiet Kitchen

 You can also tag me in a photo on instagram with @myquietkitchen.
 I always love to see what you're making!

-a hand dipping a spoon into a jar of oil-free vegan ranch dressing.
+Dipping a spoon into a glass of homemade vegan ranch to show the creamy consistency.

 Author: Lori Rasmussen, My Quiet Kitchen